 Walk And Turn (WAT).
 To administer the WAT test, an officer has you stand on a line, walk nine steps (heel-to-toe) down the line, turn around, and walk nine steps back.
 The officer scores "clues" if you do things such as: lose your balance during the instructions; start too early; fail to touch heel-to-toe; stop walking; step off the line; raise your arms for balance; turn improperly; or take an incorrect number of steps.
 If the officer observes two or more "clues", there is a probability that your Blood Alcohol Content is .08 or higher.

-My practice is focused on DUI / OVI defense, I have undergone training in field sobriety testing, and I have represented many clients with DUI / OVI cases involving field sobriety tests.
-For more information about me, please see my profile, and for more details about my practice, please see the firm overview.
-You can also read what clients say and review my past case results.
-I limit the number of cases I accept so I can provide outstanding service to my clients.
-If you would like to discuss how I can help with your DUI/OVI case, EMAIL ME or call me at 614-717-1177 to arrange a free consultation.
+Our practice is focused on DUI / OVI defense, we have undergone training in field sobriety testing, and we have represented many clients with DUI / OVI cases involving field sobriety tests.
+For more information about our practice, please see the firm overview.
+You can also read what our clients say and review our past case results.
+We limit the number of cases we accept so we can provide outstanding service to our clients.
+If you would like to discuss how the Dominy Law Firm can help with your DUI / OVI case, EMAIL US or call us at 614-717-1177 to arrange a free consultation.